 It’s really important to understand everyone's role and to have respect and compassion for the challenges of each other’s jobs.
 Having Sales and Delivery teams sit in close proximity definitely helps bring awareness to these challenges.
 In addition, as a sales or project manager, take a few hours out of your busy schedules once in a while and shadow one of your co-workers in the other department.
 It will help you become familiar with their processes and put your own work into context.

 To ensure you have a steady flow of work, use a join system like Runn to track your delivery team’s current and upcoming work and make it visible for everyone to see.
 This not only helps you figure out time and people constraints for new work, it will also gives you a view on current staffing imbalances, conflicting project priorities and dependencies.

 Collaborate closely during pre-contract consulting and planning, and involve the people who will be doing the actual work in putting together proposals and providing estimates.
 This doesn’t guarantee your estimates will be perfect (they never will be!) but they certainly will be more realistic.
 In addition, the delivery team will be able to raise any red flags which will help with setting client expectations and drawing up the contract.

 We are all in the same boat.

 Ultimately, professional services agencies need a steady backlog of high quality work.
-Billable utilization directly translates into revenue, and the higher and more consistent the team’s billable utilization throughout the year, the better.
+It directly translates into revenue, and the higher and more consistent the team’s billable workload throughout the year, the better.
 This however, can only be achieved if Sales and Delivery work together - so stop reading this blog and get those teams collaborating!